-In order to build the capacity to both create a more diverse campus and better prepare students for a diverse world, the University has partnered with the Cultural Intelligence Center (CQC) to provide training and assessment in Cultural Intelligence (CQ) for every employee and student at Grace.
+In order to build the capacity to both create a more diverse campus and better prepare students for a diverse world, the University has partnered with the Cultural Intelligence Center (CQC) to provide training and assessment in Cultural Intelligence (CQ).
 CQ consists of four capabilities: CQ Drive, CQ Knowledge, CQ Strategy and CQ Action.